AC 25.1309-1

-AC 25.1309–1 is an FAA Advisory Circular (AC) (Subject: System Design and Analysis) that identifies acceptable means for showing compliance with the airworthiness requirements of § 25.1309 of the Federal Aviation Regulations.
-Revision A was releases in 1988.
-In 2002, work was done on Revision B, but it was not formally released; the result is the Rulemaking Advisory Committee-recommended revision B-Arsenal Draft (2002).
-The Arsenal Draft is "considered to exist as a relatively mature draft".
-The FAA and EASA have subsequently accepted proposals by type certificate applicants to use the Arsenal Draft on development programs.
+AC 25.1309–1 is an FAA Advisory Circular (AC) (Subject: System Design and Analysis) that identifies acceptable means for showing compliance with the airworthiness requirements of § 25.1309 of the Federal Aviation Regulations, which requires that civil aviation equipment, systems, and installations "perform their intended function under foreseeable operating conditions."
+The present Revision B was released in August 2024.
 AC 25.1309–1 establishes the principle that the more severe the hazard resulting from a system or equipment failure, the less likely that failure must be.
-Failures that are catastrophic must be extremely improbable.
+Catastrophic failures must be extremely improbable.